ateschan/etchasketch/README.md

 # Etch-a-Sketch Project

 Welcome to my Etch-a-Sketch project!
-This project combines WebAssembly (Wasm), Rust, and TypeScript to create a digital version of the classic Etch-a-Sketch drawing toy.
+This project combines WebAssembly (Wasm), Rust, and TypeScript.
 This project was made for the Odin Project web development bootcamp.

-## Introduction

-This project aims to recreate the nostalgia of the Etch-a-Sketch toy in a digital form.
-It leverages the power of WebAssembly, Rust, and TypeScript to provide an interactive and enjoyable drawing experience right in your web browser.

 ## Getting Started